Small objects in the eye

 • Your eye has changed noticeably

-• Your eye is bleeding or oozing a sticky fluid
+• Your eye is bleeding or oozing a fluid

-If you think you have a more severe eye injury, it's best to have it checked by an eye doctor.
-If your eye hurts, it's important to describe exactly where it hurts – e.g. on the surface of the eye, inside the eye or only when you move your eye.
+If you think you have a more serious eye injury, it's best to have it checked by an eye doctor.
+If your eye hurts, it's important to describe exactly where it hurts – for example on the surface of the eye, inside the eye or only when you move your eye.
 The doctor will test your vision and the reactions of your pupil too.

 Prevention

-But it is just as important to protect your eyes at home when doing DIY or gardening.
-Safety glasses that completely cover the eyes are particularly recommended when doing work above your head with your head tilted back so you can look up, and when using a hammer and chisel or sanding something.
-If small particles and bits of metal break off they can hit the eye at a high speed and become deeply lodged.
+But it's just as important to protect your eyes at home when doing DIY or gardening.
+Safety glasses that completely cover your eyes are particularly recommended when doing work above your head while looking up, and when using a hammer and chisel or sanding something.
+If small particles and bits of metal break off, they can hit the eye at a high speed and become deeply lodged.

 Treatment

 Your eye tries to flush away foreign objects by watering and blinking.
 If that doesn't work, you can try to get it out yourself or ask someone else to help you.
-If the object is on the lower eyelid, for example, you can carefully try to get it out with an unused tissue.
-It’s important not to start rubbing your eye, even though that’s often the natural reflex.
-Rubbing can damage the , especially if the object in your eye is hard or has sharp edges.
-If possible, you should avoid touching the when trying to remove the foreign object.
+If possible (to avoid injury), it's best not to touch the when trying to remove the object.
+If the object is at the lower edge of the eye, for example, you can carefully try to get it out with an unused tissue.

-If you get chemicals in your eye, the first thing you should do is try to wash your eye as thoroughly as possible with plenty of clean water.
+If you get chemicals in your eye, the first thing you should do is try to rinse your eye as thoroughly as possible with plenty of clean water.

-If you are unable to remove a foreign object yourself, you will need help from an eye doctor.
-Doctors can carefully lift your eyelid and quickly remove any foreign matter.
-Eye drops with a local anesthetic can be used to numb the eye beforehand if necessary.
+If you're not able to remove the object yourself, you will need help from an eye doctor.
+Doctors can carefully lift your eyelid and remove any foreign matter.
+If necessary, they can numb the eye with eye drops first.

 Eye patches usually aren’t used for minor eye injuries.
-Studies have shown that they don’t speed up the healing process, and could in fact slow it down.
-Only being able to see through one eye isn’t only frustrating, it can also increase the risk of further accidents.
+They probably don’t speed up the healing process – in fact, they could slow it down.
+What's more, seeing through just one eye is annoying and increases the risk of further accidents.
 You need both eyes to be able to judge how close or far away things are.

 If you think you might have a serious eye injury, it’s important to seek medical attention quickly.
-It's then a good idea to carefully cover the eye and have somebody take you to an eye doctor or hospital, preferably an eye clinic.
+It is then a good idea to carefully cover the eye and have somebody take you to an eye doctor or hospital, preferably an eye clinic.
 You could cover it with a cupped hand, for instance.
-Above all, do not touch or rub your eye, no matter how much it might itch or burn.
+It is particularly important not to touch or rub your eye, no matter how much it might itch or burn.

 Lim CH, Turner A, Lim BX.
 Patching for corneal abrasion.
 Cochrane Database Syst Rev 2016; (7): CD004764.